wombleton/gitlaw-nz/acts/O/Official Information Act 1982.md

     (2) The making available of, or the giving of access to, any official information in consequence of a request made under this Act shall not be taken, for the purposes of the law relating to defamation or breach of confidence or infringement of copyright, to constitute an authorisation or approval of the publication of the document or of its contents by the person to whom the information is made available or the access is given.

-    Section 48: replaced, on 1 April 1987, by [section 21][160] of the Official Information Amendment Act 1987 (1987 No 8).
+    Section 48: replaced, on 1 April 1987, by [section 21][164] of the Official Information Amendment Act 1987 (1987 No 8).

 ##### 49 Power to amend Schedule 1 by Order in Council

 *   (1) Where any organisation named in [Schedule 1][74] is abolished, or its name is altered, the Governor-General may, by Order in Council, make such amendments to that schedule as may be necessary to give effect to the abolition or alteration.

-    (2) Every Order in Council made under subsection (1) shall be deemed to be a regulation for the purposes of the [Acts and Regulations Publication Act 1989][78].
+    (2) An order made under subsection (1) is a legislative instrument and a disallowable instrument for the purposes of the [Legislation Act 2012][78] and must be presented to the House of Representatives under [section 41][165] of that Act.

-    Section 49(2): amended, on 19 December 1989, pursuant to [section 11][96] of the Regulations (Disallowance) Act 1989 (1989 No 143).
+    Section 49(2): replaced, on 5 August 2013, by [section 77(3)][99] of the Legislation Act 2012 (2012 No 119).

 ##### 50 Consequential amendments to other enactments